ballet/ballet/docs/feature_engineering_guide.rst

 Each feature is "parameterized" by a dataset, usually the training dataset, indicating that it learns any information it uses, such as variable means and variances.
 This formalizes the separation between training and testing data to avoid any "leakage" of information during the feature engineering process.

-In Ballet, features are realized in Python as instances of ``ballet.feature.Feature`` with the following attributes:
+In Ballet, features are realized in Python as instances of :py:class:`~ballet.feature.Feature` with the following attributes:

 - ``input``: the input to the feature, in terms of columns of the raw dataset.
 - ``transformer``: the transformation applied to the raw data.
 The transformer is an object (or sequence of objects) that provide (or each provide) a fit/transform interface.